-The main strengths of the CLA are that it has national coverage and is an administrative dataset, thereby negating issues of recall or selection bias associated with survey-based studies of OHC that rely on self-report by care leavers or caregivers.
-The CLA has collected cross-sectional data annually since 1992 and this allows changes over time in the population of looked after children and the characteristics of the care they receive to be reliably described.
+The main strengths of the CLA are that it has national coverage and is an administrative dataset, thereby negating issues of recall or selection bias associated with surveybased studies of OHC that rely on self-report by care leavers or caregivers.
+The CLA has collected cross-sectional data annually since 1992, and this allows for changes over time in the population of looked-after children, and the characteristics of the care they receive, to be reliably described.
 The CLA is also a longitudinal dataset that contains complete histories for children and allows care trajectories to be explored in detail.
 An additional strength is that summary statistics are freely available to download online for use as an indicator of local authority-level adversity during childhood.
-Furthermore, the DfE recognises the unique value of the CLA as a longitudinal data source for policy evaluation and research and are committed to continued data collection and improvement of its content.
-For example, permanence is a central component of current social care policy in England (33); therefore, indicators of a breakdown in a permanent exit from care (i.e. adoption, special guardianship order or residence order) and of permanence within social care system via long-term foster care were recently introduced (23).
-CLA data can also be used to evaluate local policies as data is available by local authority.
+Furthermore, the DfE recognizes the unique value of the CLA as a longitudinal data source for policy evaluation and research and they are committed to continued data collection and improvement of content.
+For example, permanence is a central component of current social care policy in England;33 therefore, indicators of a breakdown in a permanent exit from care (i.e. adoption, special guardianship order or residence order) and of permanence within social care system via long-term foster care, were recently introduced.23 CLA data can also be used to evaluate local policies as data are available broken down by local authority.